meson-network/bsc_snapshot/README.md

 Tools are provided for both user and maintainer to reduce the sync time approximately from 20 hours to 1 hour.

-The tools can be configured easily to split upload and download a large snapshot file with multi service providers
+The tools can be configured easily to split upload and download a large snapshot file with multi service providers.

+Multi threads downloading with multi endpoints significantly reduce the time cost of sync .

-using multi threads.
-The service providers currently include meson.network which is a globally distributed files
+The service providers currently include meson.network which is a globally distributed files cache layer.

-cache layer.
 GreenField can be configured to work as the storage layer.